gitierrez/software-analysis-and-design/architecture-theory/README.md

 This is an application of the Dependency Inversion Principle and the Stable Abstractions Principle.
 Dependency arrows are arranged to point from lower-level details to higher-level abstractions.

+> WARNING: Boundaries, when fully implemented, are expensive.
+But at the same time, when thes boundaries are ignored, they are very expensive to add in later.
+As an architect then, you need to determine where the architectural boundaries lie, and which should be fully implemented, which ones partially implemented (all the classes required to create independent components, but packed up in a single component), and which ones should be ignored.

 ## 5.1.
 Boundary Crossing

 A boundary crossing is a function on one side of the boundary calling a function on the other side and passing along some data.
 The trick to creating an appropriate boundary crossing is to manage the source code dependencies.